 Miss Magpie is a total sweetie!
 Her foster mom reports that she was very scared when she arrived with AABR, but a few weeks of good living have done her well.
 Her fearful stance has turned into a proud prance around the yard.
 She loves her four legged siblings and has discovered that toys are pretty awesome.
 Magpie started out slow by stealing some socks, but then realized that toys were actually meant to be played with.
 Her personality is blooming and she shows both a lovable side as well as a silly boxer side.
 She now even helps herself to the backyard strawberry plant when she wants a sweet treat!

-Last week Magpie learned she has a tail and is now determined to catch it.
-Mags has been great with people and children, is housebroken, crate trained, good on leash and in the car.
-She needs a little time to get to know new dogs but would love an easy going for a best friend.
+Last week Magpie learned that she has a tail and is now determined to catch it.
+Magpie has been great with people and children.
+She is housebroken, crate trained, good on leash, and she rides great in the car.
+Magpie needs a little time to get to know new dogs, but would love an easy going companion for a best friend.

-We have found out that Magpie was born with a heart defect but you would never know it due to her daily heart medication.
-She does have an appointment to have a 24-hour heart monitor test to ensure we are doing everything we can for this wonderful girl.
+We have discovered that Magpie was born with a heart defect, but you would never know it.
+She shows no symptoms with a daily heart medication.
+Magpie does have an appointment to have a 24-hour heart monitor test to ensure we are doing everything we can for this wonderful girl.

 Please welcome Magpie to rescue.
 Magpie was used for the sole purpose of breeding and making money for the miller.
 She won her freedom when she wasn’t having as many puppies as she did when she was younger.
 Magpie has many scars covering her body, which tells a very sad story of a life of horror.
 She is begining to trust humans and give kisses, despite her past.
 Magpie will need a home with a fenced in yard and another male dog to help give her some much needed cofidence.
 There will be more to come on this sweet soul as she continues to learn what life is like outside of the confines of a mill.